List of school shootings in the United States by death toll

 Between 2000 and 2022, more than 300 school shootings occurred in the United States, although only a small fraction resulted in multiple fatalities.
 While the majority of incidents involve fewer than three deaths, a small number of high-profile cases account for a significant proportion of fatalities.
 Mass-casualty events have occurred more frequently at high schools and universities than at elementary schools, although some of the deadliest shootings, such as Sandy Hook and Robb Elementary, involved younger students.

 The recurrence of school shootings has generated debate over a range of issues, including firearms legislation, mental health care, media coverage, and school security measures.
 Responses have included the implementation of school resource officers, lockdown and active-shooter drills, metal detectors, and, in some states, laws permitting school staff to carry firearms.
 Legislative proposals at both the federal and state levels have varied, from expanded background checks and age restrictions to measures allowing armed teachers.

-The list provided here is part of a broader set of compilations, including the List of school shootings in the United States (before 2000) and the List of school shootings in the United States (2000–present).